automvc/bee-springboot/README.md

 It can not only save software development time, but also save software development cost.
 **The development speed and cost are not inferior to PHP and Rails**.

-##  Rapid Application Development Demo:
+##  Rapid Microservice Development Demo:
 ###  Bee+Spring Boot,develop a history order manage function(Server point) in ten minutes.

 **Bee** is an easy and high efficiency ORM framework.